piegope/doc/docs/en/rdm/mac/commands/administration/user-management/index.md

 User Groups
 		</td>
 		<td>
-Consult User Groups Management topic for more information.
 When a user group needs to be added to a user, a description column will help you to select the proper user group.
 		</td>
 	</tr>
 </table>